Gill Balfour

 Mobile Experience

 Given how many users discover brands via their phones, we focused on clarity, speed, and usability.
-The layout, typography, and image treatment were all adjusted to feel natural on smaller screens, ensuring the brand experience remains strong wherever it’s encountered.
+The layout, typography, and image treatment were all adjusted to feel natural on smaller screens, ensuring the brand experience remains strong wherever it is encountered.

-Every element was considered to maintain flow and impact — whether someone’s browsing in a gallery, at home on the sofa, or between sips of coffee.
+Every element was considered to maintain flow and impact, whether someone is browsing in a gallery, at home on the sofa or between sips of coffe

 Outcome